apache/jena-site/source/about_jena/about.md

 title: What is Jena?
 ---

 Jena is a Java framework for building Semantic Web applications.
-It provides a extensive Java libraries for helping developers develop code that handles RDF, RDFS, RDFa, OWL and SPARQL in line with published [W3C recommendations](https://www.w3.org/2001/sw/).
+It provides an extensive Java libraries for helping developers develop code that handles RDF, RDFS, RDFa, OWL and SPARQL in line with published [W3C recommendations](https://www.w3.org/2001/sw/).